ernogar/sugar-audio-field/README.md

 ### To install the field in a sugarCRM instance:

-1. Go to the administration page -> Developer Tools -> Module Loader
+1. Go to the Administration page -> Developer Tools -> Module Loader
-2. On Module Upload -> Choose File, select the sugar-audio-field.zip package and click the upload button.
+2. Click the Choose file button on Module Upload and select the sugar-audio-field.zip package
-3. On Uploaded Packages -> Recorder, click the install button and accept the instalation.
+3. Click the Install button on the Recorder uploaded package and accept the instalation

 ### To add a recorder field to a module:

-1. Create a field of type 'Recorder' for the module
+* Create a field of type 'Recorder' for the module
 ```PHP
 <?php